mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

   - Virtual Machine(Dev Environment)

 ## Other Tools:
   - VS Code.
-Download from here in your laptop: https://code.visualstudio.com/download
+We will download it inside the Virtual Machine https://code.visualstudio.com/download
-  - Docker Desktop personal download: https://www.docker.com/products/personal/
+  - Docker Desktop personal.
+We will download it inside the Virtual Machine: https://www.docker.com/products/personal/

 All the items above will be used during your raspberry pi set up.
 On addition to that list, you will need a laptop or computer with access to internet and **SD Adapter for MicroSD** to install the OS for your SSD  card which will be inserted in your raspberry pi, your laptop should have the following entrance as show in the picture below: